mckib2/pygrappa/README.rst

     cx2, cy2, ncoil = calib2.shape[:]
     res = seggrappa(kspace, [calib1, calib2])

-TGRAPPA does not require calibration data and can be called as:
+TGRAPPA is a Temporal GRAPPA implementation ([6]_) and does not require calibration data.
+It can be called as:

 .. code-block:: python